Monster Horror. Origins, Classics & Evolution Introductions!

 Splinter (2008) literally “gets under the skin.”
 After a road trip turns to a carjacking, and the SUV overheats at a remote gas station, all that’s left to do is hide, duck and cover from a splinter-infected, heat-seeking, body-loving, animal-monster!
 Don’t sweat, or they’ll find you.

-No monster film recipe would be complete without the icing on the cake: a mother pushed to the edge wondering if her son’s imaginary friend Z (2019).
+No monster film recipe would be complete without the icing on the cake: a mother pushed to the edge as her family is terrorized by their eight-year-old son’s imaginary friend in Z (2019).
 The film portrays “Parental fears in terrifying detail,” and, well, that’s as macabre as it gets.
 PS: Z is real.

 Other Monster Horror Delights

 Spring (2014) introduces us to a young man discovering new coping mechanisms after the death of his mother and a violent altercation that finds him unemployed.
 While traversing across the Italian countryside he meets a mysterious young woman-mutant struggling with her immortality.
 Spring is a love story of sorts, which provokes the question of what exactly springs eternal as we age on the journey of our ever-changing, very human, and mortal lives.